Inline Skating: the Basics

 For us old fogeys like myself, probably a physical checkup from your doctor is a good starting point.
 But, I first began in-line skating at age 45.
 That's when I was actually in the best shape of my life, and my daughters and I would go out at least a couple of times a week, skating about 9 miles each time on our favorite trail.

-As of this writing, I haven't actually been skating in many years, due to a knee injury that happened back in 2001, but I do miss it so much, I'm tempted to strap on the knee brace and gear and have another go.
+As of this writing, I haven't actually been skating in many years, due to a knee injury that happened back in 2001, (not related to skating), but I do miss it so much, that since I've had a knee replacement, I'm up for trying it again.

 The very best thing about skating?
 It's fun!
 And oh, by the way..it just happens to be exercise--and that's my kind of exercise!